Frontpoint Security ReviewBy - 01/04/2019

-With the Interactive and Ultimate packages, your control panel can take advantage of Alarm.com’s patented Crash and Smash Protection.
-If an intruder decides to destroy your alarm system, he has really done himself a disservice.
+With the Interactive and Ultimate packages, your control panel can take advantage of Smash-Proof Protection.
+If an intruder decides to destroy your alarm system, he has done himself a disservice.
 It all starts with a soft alert that is sent to Frontpoint’s monitoring center.
-The Rapid Response monitoring center, which is approved by the Department of Defense, waits for the all-clear.
-However, if the panel is destroyed the soft alert is never cleared, the soft alert becomes an active alert, and the monitoring center will dispatch help.
+The Rapid Response monitoring center, which is approved by the Department of Defense and is Underwriters Laboratories Inc. tested, waits for the all-clear.
+However, if the panel is destroyed and the soft alert is never cleared, the soft alert becomes an active alert, and the monitoring center will dispatch help.

 As for monitoring, there are three Frontpoint packages to choose from.

-- Ultimate: This plan includes everything in Protection and Interactive, but expands further into home automation and adds video surveillance.
+- Ultimate: This plan includes everything offered by the Protection and Interactive plans but adds home automation and video surveillance.
 There are no hidden fees or upcharges.
 Everything is included in this package, which is the most comprehensive of the three.

 How Much Does Frontpoint Security Cost?